 Building a table is a satisfying project that takes you to the roots of basic, do-it-yourself woodworking.
-In little time, you will have a beautiful table designed to your own specifications and needs.
+In about a weekend, you will have a basic, beautiful table designed to your own specifications and needs—all without having a workshop with expensive, specialized tools.

 When woodworking, it is always best to have a full workshop that includes a drill press, table saw, hand drill, and miter saw.
-However, because this table is very basic, its design aims to keep the building process basic, too.
-This build only requires major power tools commonly found in most home shops: a cordless drill, a circular saw, and an electric miter saw.
+However, because this table is basic, its design aims to keep the building process basic, too.
+This table build only requires the major power tools commonly found in most home shops: cordless drill, circular saw, and electric miter saw.

 - (8) 5/16th-inch lag screws and washers, each 1 1/2 inches long